Tim Bradstreet: Career

 Bradstreet's work has also extended to games of many types.
-His work on role-playing games has included GDW’s Twilight 2000 and FASA’s Shadowrun.
+His work on role-playing games has included Game Designers' Workshop's Twilight 2000 and FASA's Shadowrun.
 He was involved in art design for the Activision's Vampire: Bloodlines video game.
-He illustrated cards in Last Unicorn Games' CCG Heresy: Kingdom Come.
+He illustrated cards in Last Unicorn Games' collectible card game Heresy: Kingdom Come.

 Bradstreet was awarded the 1996 International Horror Guild Award for Best Artist.
 He was also nominated for a 2005 IHG Award for his Hellblazer covers.
 Bradstreet has also been nominated for the 2002 Best Cover Artist Eisner Award for his Hellblazer covers.

 In 2000, he joined director Guillermo del Toro as a conceptual artist helping work on the visual design for the film Blade II.
 In 2003, Bradstreet worked on a number of movie posters for the Marvel/Lions Gate film, The Punisher as well as the cover for The Punisher: Countdown mini-comic that was packaged with the original DVD release.
 In 2006 Bradstreet provided artwork for a black and white stop motion animated scene set in Kuwait for the extended cut DVD.
 Bradstreet has also done posters for the films – Punisher: War Zone, Dark Country, Give 'Em Hell, Malone, and I Melt with You.
 He has done a poster for the TV Series The Expanse.

 Bradstreet was also the regular cover artist for two books, Marvel's The Punisher and Vertigo/DC's Hellblazer.
 He has created over 70 covers for both books in the past five years.

 In 2006, Bradstreet created the album art for British heavy metal band Iron Maiden's album A Matter of Life and Death, which featured a mob of skeleton soldiers walking in front of a tank and features Eddie, the band's mascot at the top of the tank with a Thompson M1/M1A1 pointed up in the air.
 In 2016, he appeared on Brad Jones' Midnight Screenings to discuss the movie Why Him?

 Reception

-In the May 1994 edition of Dragon (Issue #205), Rick Swan specifically mentioned Bradstreet's work in GURPS Vampire: The Masquerade, saying, "The illustrations are among the best I’ve ever seen in an RPG product, particularly those by Tim Bradstreet.
+In the May 1994 edition of Dragon (Issue #205), Rick Swan specifically mentioned Bradstreet's work in GURPS Vampire: The Masquerade, saying, "The illustrations are among the best I've ever seen in an RPG product, particularly those by Tim Bradstreet.
 His depiction of a vampire feasting on the wrist of a fellow burn-out [...] evokes both the horrors of addiction and the intimacy of a shared secret.
 White Wolf, Steve Jackson, or Bradstreet himself ought to market it as a poster."

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath reviewed the dystopian role-playing game Shadowrun.
 Horvath noted that "Tim Bradstreet ... [delivers] some stellar, street-level illustration work."
 Horvath went on to describe Bradstreet's work in Vampire: the Masquerade as "gritty, world-defining illustrations."